Energy 4.0: Digital Transformation In Energy & Utilities Industry

 Inspired by our upcoming participation in Offshore Northern Seas 2018—one of the world's top events for the global oil and energy community—we decided to spotlight the value that can be brought by the latest technology advances to energy businesses.

 Industry 4.0 is a notion that is known well in the world of manufacturing.
 This "fourth industrial revolution" incorporates automation and data that is used for optimization of production, enhanced flexibility and efficiency within a smart factory environment.
-Being adopter of digital technologies since 1970s, the energy and utilities sector is embracing such emerging innovations as the Internet of Things, Data Science, and cloud computing.
+Being adopter of digital technologies since 1970s, the energy and utilities sector is embracing such emerging innovations as the Internet of Things, Data Science, Machine Learning and cloud computing.
 The digital revolution—referred to as Energy 4.0—involves these advances to build smart grids, manage renewable energy and distributed generation.

 Simultaneously, hardware manufacturers and software development companies have been gathering experience in creating and integrating business-driven solutions with huge corporate systems, with an emphasis on internal reliability and ecological safety.
 As of now, with costs decreasing and technologies growing at an exponential pace, digitalization presents opportunities for Energy 4.0 companies to establish new business models and sustainable strategies of producing and delivering energy.

 The Internet of Things in the energy sector

 The IoT sector is expected to reach a global market value above $22 billion by 2020.
 One of the main drivers here is digital transformation of energy sector operations.
 In mining, oil and gas industries, Internet of Things solutions incorporate machines and data analysis to achieve the requirements to operational efficiency, set forth by energy businesses.
 Actionable data helps to improve decision-making, reduce vulnerabilities and risk factors.
 Their supply chains are also increasingly influenced by the digitalization, which positively affects related industries as well.